You may now apply online for the following programs:

 Community Based Research (CBR) projects entail a semester long commitment devoted to the exploration of a vital community issue.
 Students with exceptional initiative work collaboratively with a community partner and faculty sponsor.
 Responsibilities vary based upon the specific details within the proposal and will likely include independent research, weekly check-ins with community partner and faculty sponsor, and a concluding presentation or project.
 CBR projects can count towards a student's major (see course requirements) or as Geneva Collaborative Internship (GCIP 401).
 Please review the application and contact Katie Flowers in CCESL.

 For two months out of the school year, the Colleges' community is in charge of Thursdays with the local community "soup kitchen."
 Students, sometimes with the help of faculty and staff, plan, prepare, and serve lunch to those in need in the Geneva area, as well as spend time with them over the meal.
 Students can and do volunteer at other times as well.
 This is a very popular service and new volunteers are always welcome.
-For more information, contact Katie Flowers, director of the Center for Community Engagement and Service-Learning.
+For more information, contact Jeremy Wattles, Assistant Director of the Center for Community Engagement and Service-Learning.
 At the 2007 Commencement, former director Marge Shanahan, was given an Honorary Degree for managing and directing this program for over ten years as well as her dedication to service and her commitment to making a meaningful difference in the lives of the people of Geneva.

 Community Service House, located at 737 South Main St., is a student cooperative house where the residents have pledged to volunteer weekly with various community agencies as well as sponsor all-campus community service events.
 These students serve as a resource to other students and clubs on campus and take a major role in Day of Service.
 The house also serves as a host site for public service activities.
 To learn more about the house, visit the Office of Residential Education.

 Current Community Service House Residents can access the online hours log by clicking here.